+We're in the Top 10 UK universities for teaching quality (The Times and The Sunday Times Good 'versity Guide, 2023)

+Top 10%

+We're in the top 10% of UK providers for student satisfaction (NSS, 2020)

+of graduates are in employment, further study or other purposeful activity (Graduate Outcomes, 2022)

+HOW TO APPLY

+You can apply for the BSc (Hons) Animal Behaviour and Welfare Top-up degree course via UCAS.

+FURTHER COURSE DETAILS

+For further details about this course, including the programme specification and module descriptions, please visit our document library.

+Important information

-Top 20 We're in the Top 20 UK universities for teaching quality (The Times and The Sunday Times Good University Guide, 2022) Top 10% We're in the top 10% of UK providers for student satisfaction (NSS, 2020) 96% of graduates are in employment, further study or other purposeful activity (Graduate Outcomes, 2021\) HOW TO APPLY You can apply for the BSc (Hons) Animal Behaviour and Welfare Top-up degree course via UCAS.
-FURTHER COURSE DETAILS For further details about this course, including the programme specification and module descriptions, please visit our document library.
-Important information Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.
+Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.
 Changes or cancellation of courses may be necessary to ensure alignment with emerging employment areas, to comply with accrediting body requirements, revisions to subject benchmark statements or as a result of student feedback.
-We reserve the right to make necessary changes and will notify all offer-holders of changes as and when they occur. \Reflects activities after 15 months for those who graduated in 2019.
-CONTACT US ADDRESS Hartpury University and Hartpury College Gloucester GL19 3BE
+We reserve the right to make necessary changes and will notify all offer-holders of changes as and when they occur.

+Reflects activities after 15 months for those who graduated in 2020.